Using playing cards to store hidden data:

 10011 (19): d

 01111 (15): i

 11110 (30): e

-Using this we can encode 15 characters on the first run, which amounts to "Hello I am trying t".
+Using this table, we can encode 15 characters on the first run, which amounts to "Hello I am trying t".
 We have 2 cards left over.
-We haven't encoded many letters, but we have 36 cards available for our Part 2 (=Part 1a).
+We have not encoded many letters, but we have 36 cards available for our Part 2 (= Part 1a).

-In our third recursion (with Part 4) we encode another 3 characters.
-We have 5 cards left over, but we can't use them as the next number we need to encode is 11110 and the final 0 would appear as a 1 when it gets decoded.
+In our third recursion (with Part 4), we encode another 3 characters.
+We have 5 cards left over, but we cannot use them as the next number we need to encode is 11110 and the final 0 would appear as a 1 when it gets decoded.
 We have 12 cards to use in our future Part 5.

-In our fourth recursion (with Part 5) we encode another 2 characters.
-We have 5 cards leftover which we can't use because the next number ends in a zero again.
+In our fourth recursion (with Part 5), we encode another 2 characters.
+We have 5 cards leftover, which we cannot use because the next number ends in a zero again.
 We have 9 cards available for our future Part 6.

-In our 6th recursion (with Part 7) we encode just one more character.
+In our 6th recursion (with Part 7), we encode just one more character.
 We have 3 cards left over.
-We have 4 cards available for our future Part 8 (Part 7a), but that won't be enough to encode our next character so we stop here.
+We have 4 cards available for our future Part 8 (Part 7a), but that will not be enough to encode our next character, so we stop here.

 Two Part Mappings: